ULMonkey/learn/readme.txt

-git is a distributed version control system. git is free software distributed under the GPL. git has a mutable index called staga. git traks changes of files. creating a new branch is quick and simple. add merge.
+Git is a distributed version control system.
+Git is free software distributed under the GPL.
+Git has a mutable index called staga.
+Git traks changes of files.
+Creating a new branch is quick and simple.